IBM/kubernetes-storage/workshop/Lab5/cos-with-s3fs/COS.md

 # Setup Object Storage

-In this section, you will create an instance of IBM Cloud Object Storage (COS), create credentials and a bucket.
+In this section, you will create an instance of IBM Cloud Object Storage (COS), create credentials and a bucket to store your persistent data for MongoDB.

 Steps:
 * Preparation